-Carlson Library is on the central campus just off Wood Street.
-A complete renovation and expansion of the library was completed in February 2002.
-It houses the Art Gallery, the Library Science Department, the library faculty and staff, and the university's collection of resource documents.

-CARRIER ADMINISTRATION BUILDING, at Main Street and Ninth Avenue, houses offices for the president and staff, the provost and academic vice president and staff, the vice president for finance and administration and staff; Office of the Registrar, Business Office, Human Resources, Social Equity, Student Accounts, and Graduate Studies.

-CENTER FOR ADVANCEMENT OF CLARION UNIVERSITY, situated at the corner of Greenville Avenue and Corbett Street, houses the offices of alumni development and the Clarion University Foundation, Inc.
+- CARLSON LIBRARY is on the central campus just off Wood Street.
+It houses the Art Gallery, the Library Science Department, the library faculty and staff, and the university's collection of resource documents. - CARRIER ADMINISTRATION BUILDING, at Main Street and Arnold Avenue, houses offices for the president and staff, the provost and academic vice president and staff, the vice president for finance and administration and staff; Office of the Registrar, Business Office, Human Resources, Social Equity, Student Accounts, and Graduate Studies. - CENTER FOR ADVANCEMENT OF CLARION UNIVERSITY, situated at the corner of Greenville Avenue and Corbett Street, houses the offices of alumni development and the Clarion University Foundation, Inc.

-CENTRAL SERVICES, located on Wood Street, houses Publication Offices, duplicating center and print shop, and mailroom operations.
+CENTRAL SERVICES, located on Wood Street, houses publications/printing offices and mailroom operations.

-Davis Hall, on Greenville Avenue, has classrooms and offices for the English Department and the Modern Languages Department.

-EAGLE COMMONS DINING FACILITY, located at the corner of Ninth and Wood Streets, seats 530 and offers a variety of food styles.
-The lower level features a Starbucks and a meeting room which can hold up to 100 visitors.

-EGBERT HALL is on the central campus behind Carlson Library.
-It has administrative offices for the vice president for student affairs and staff, the Department of Counseling, the Office of Financial Aid, Career Services, and the Housing Office.

-Founders Hall is situated at the corner of Wood and Ninth and houses classrooms and a computer laboratory for the History Department and the Political Science, Sociology, and Philosophy Department as well as laboratories for the Anthropology program and studios for the Art Department.
+- DAVIS HALL, on Greenville Avenue, has classrooms and offices for the English Department and the Modern Languages Department. - EAGLE COMMONS DINING FACILITY, located at the corner of Ninth and Wood Streets, seats 530 and offers a variety of food styles.
+The lower level features a Starbucks and a meeting room which can hold up to 100 visitors. - EGBERT HALL is on the central campus behind Carlson Library.
+It has administrative offices for the vice president for student affairs and staff, the Department of Counseling, the Office of Financial Aid, Career Services, and the Housing Office. - FOUNDERS HALL is situated at the corner of Wood and Ninth and houses classrooms and a computer laboratory for the History Department and the Political Science, Sociology, and Philosophy Department as well as laboratories for the Anthropology program and studios for the Art Department.
 Offices for the Dean of Arts and Sciences are on the second floor.

-GIVAN RESIDENCE HALL, situated on the hill behind Chandler Dining Hall, houses 250 women.
+GIVAN RESIDENCE HALL, situated on the hill along with the Suites, and Ralston Hall.